bachy/mageia-3-post-install-on-mpb-9.1/readme.md

 #Mageia 3 on macbookpro 9.1

-this is  my script as a note book about the installation of linux mageia 3 on my mac book pro 9.1
+this is  my script as a note book about the installation of linux mageia 3 Gnome desktop on my Macbook Pro 9.1

 /!\ you should read carrefully all the scripts before anything else

 /!\ i never ran directly the main script post-install-mageia3.sh, i follow the lines and type commands by hand on a console, other specific scripts can be executed

+/!\ WORK IN PROGRESS

 ##share the same user uid between mac osx and linux
 this can't run through a script so you will have to make it by your self